Nice to meet you

 Digital IT

-Digital IT can help you with all IT and digital services across the University.
-They can help you with accessing the wireless network, Wi-Fi, our online app store and other university systems we use regularly like Office365.
+Digital IT can help you with all IT and digital services across the university.
+They can help you with accessing Wi-Fi, our online app store and other university systems we use regularly like Microsoft 365.
+You'll find more information on the Student Hub, including how to log a support ticket.
+You will need to have registered to access the Student Hub pages.

 There are lots of opportunities for you to study abroad whilst at Salford.
 Developing international skills is important for any industry and helps you in ways you might not think of straight away.

-If you’re keen on making your university experience a more global experience, why not start looking at your options to undertake an international opportunity now?
-Head to our International Opportunities webpages for more information.
+If you’re keen on making your university experience a more global one, why not start looking at your options to undertake an international opportunity now?

 We recommend you download the SafeZone app, as it is the best way to contact Security and stay safe on campus.